Cosby5/All-My-Stars/README.md

 - [rahulsridhar5/FFT_Accelerator](https://github.com/rahulsridhar5/FFT_Accelerator) - Designing an Accelerator to speed up FFT Calculation on FPGA using Verilog
 - [DanieleParravicini/regex_coprocessor](https://github.com/DanieleParravicini/regex_coprocessor) - An accelerator to which you can offload RE matching and that does not use backtracking
 - [EPFL-LAP/fpga19-MOMS](https://github.com/EPFL-LAP/fpga19-MOMS) -
-- [m-asiatici/MSHR-rich](https://github.com/m-asiatici/MSHR-rich) - A multi-banked non-blocking cache that handles efficiently thousands of outstanding misses, especially suited for bandwidth-bound latency-insensitive hardware accelerators with irregular memory access patterns.
+- [m-asiatici/MSHR-rich](https://github.com/m-asiatici/MSHR-rich) - A multi-banked non-blocking cache that handles efficiently thousands of outstanding misses, especially suited for bandwidth-bound latency-insensitive hardware accelerators with irregular memory access
 - [andrade824/2D-Graphics-Accelerator-IP](https://github.com/andrade824/2D-Graphics-Accelerator-IP) - 2D Graphics Accelerator IP (with a full Linux software stack) used to create custom video game consoles and arcade machines
 - [fpgasystems/erbium](https://github.com/fpgasystems/erbium) - Business Rule Engine Hardware Accelerator
 - [jviki/mem_swapping](https://github.com/jviki/mem_swapping) - VHDL simulation component.
 Provides a dual port memory that can swap its contents to disk.
 It is useful for using huge memory sizes in simulations.